awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 | SE-24-1088_P01_d2_snpSB00805 | snpSB00805 |  0.15 | 0.19 |       0.66 |

-Table 12: Summary of verified prediction status for samples in plates Table 12: Summary of verified prediction status for samples in plates {.table}
+Table 12: Summary of verified prediction status for samples in plates {.table}

 The output of the